cqfn/aibolit/aibolit/patterns/var_middle/README.md

-Find in the variable declaration lines in the middle of method
+Find variable declaration lines in the middle of method
 ---

 Python usage example: